sinduinnz/Assurity---API-Automated-Testing-using-Rest-Assured/README.md

-B) As the Setup is done,REST API End to End Test can be written as mentioned in the attached file.
+B) As the Setup is done,Create a Test Package and a Class.

+c) In the class,REST API End to End Test can be written as mentioned in the attached file.